David Horowitz: Rightward evolution

 Following this period, Horowitz rejected Marx and socialism, but kept quiet about his changing politics for nearly a decade.

-In early 1985, Horowitz and Collier, who also became a political conservative, wrote an article for The Washington Post Magazine entitled "Lefties for Reagan", later retitled as "Goodbye to All That".
+In early 1985, Horowitz and Collier, who also became a political conservative, wrote an article for The Washington Post Magazine titled "Lefties for Reagan", later retitled as "Goodbye to All That".
 The article explained their change of views and recent decision to vote for a second term for Republican President Ronald Reagan.
 In 1986, Horowitz published "Why I Am No Longer a Leftist" in The Village Voice.

 In 1987, Horowitz co-hosted a "Second Thoughts Conference" in Washington, D.C., described by Sidney Blumenthal in The Washington Post as his "coming out" as a conservative.
-According to attendee Alexander Cockburn, Horowitz related how his Stalinist parents had not permitted him or his sister to watch the popular Doris Day and Rock Hudson movies of his youth.
-Instead, they watched propaganda films from the Soviet Union.

 In May 1989, Horowitz, Ronald Radosh, and Collier attended a conference in Kraków calling for the end of Communism.
 After marching with Polish dissidents in an anti-regime protest, Horowitz spoke about his changing thoughts and why he believed that socialism could not create their future.
 He said his dream was for the people of Poland to be free.

 In 1992, Horowitz and Collier founded Heterodoxy, a monthly magazine focused on exposing what it described as excessive political correctness on United States college and university campuses.
 It was "meant to have the feel of a samizdat publication inside the gulag of the PC [politically correct] university".
 The tabloid was directed at university students, whom Horowitz viewed as indoctrinated by the entrenched Left.
 In Radical Son, he wrote that universities were no longer effective in presenting both sides of political arguments.
 He stated that left-wing professors had created an atmosphere of political "terror" on campuses.